mogui/pyorient/README.md

 ## Copyright

-Copyright © 2012 Niko Usai.
+Copyright © 2014 Niko Usai, Domenico Lupinetti.
 See LICENSE for details.